isharaka/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The first, fourth and fifth images have noise (watermarks) which may cause diffculties in classfying.
+The first, fourth and fifth images have noise (watermarks) which may cause diffculties in classifying.

 Second and fifth have shapes in the background (houses).
 The nework has to learn to discard the background and focus on the sign.